IGW: Globalization

 In the early nineties, Watteeuw started an international expansion.
-In 1997 the company opened its first foreign plant in the Czech Republic, following the so-called greenfield approach by constructing a new factory in Brno.
+In 1997 the company opened its first foreign plant in the Czech Republic, following the so-called greenfield approach, by constructing a new factory in Brno.
 Eventually Watteeuw moved the entire production line of New Holland agricultural gears to that site.

-In 1998 it was Romania’s turn.
-Watteeuw acquired the maintenance department of Terom, the country’s biggest synthetic fiber company at the time.
+In 1998, Watteeuw acquired the maintenance department of Terom, Romania's biggest synthetic fiber company at the time.
 Watteeuw locally produced gears for their machines and provided servicing jobs.
 When Terom shut down a few years later, Watteeuw bought a part of the remaining factory to offer its services to other customers in the region.

 Meanwhile, the firm kept expanding its share in the aerospace industry.
-In 2000 BMT took over the American company Caratron Industries, manufacturer of precision gears, axles and gearboxes for aeronautic and space devices.
+In 2000 BMT took over the American company Caratron Industries, manufacturer of precision gears, axles and gearboxes, for aeronautic and space devices.
 Caraton and Eurair, Watteeuw’s subsidiary that delivered to Airbus, were afterwards turned into a new division: BMT Aerospace.